garrandall/popular-music-data/tracks/court-of-love-the-unifics.md

 Will the jury take it's place
 Now will the plaintiff kindly state his case

-Mmmmmmmmm I got a letter today
+Mmm I got a letter today
 And cried with every word she had to say
 I was so hurt, shamed and disgraced
 Cause that woman didn't have the nerve to tell me face to face